-To avoid misunderstandings, the intention of the authors is not to motivate appraisers and accountants toward avoiding indefinite lives in valuations.
-For example, for goodwill, this would be simply impossible.
-We would however like to increase the awareness of the problems inherent in infiniteness and when and how to estimate a finite RUL of trademarks.
+To avoid misunderstandings, it is not the intention of the authors to motivate valuators and accountants towards avoiding indefinite lives in valuations.
+For example, for goodwill this would be simply impossible.
+We would, however, like to increase the awareness of the problems inherent in infiniteness, and when and how to estimate a finite RUL of trademarks.